Óliver Pérez: New York Mets

 On June 5, 2010, the Mets placed Pérez on the 15-day DL due to patella tendinitis of his right knee.
 As Pérez was placed on the DL soon after refusing an assignment to the minor leagues a second time, the league investigated the timing of the DL stint, later clearing it.
 After July 21, Pérez made only six appearances, all in relief.
-Pérez finished the 2010 season 0-5, with a 6.80 ERA in 46.1 innings pitched.
+Pérez finished the 2010 season 0–5, with a 6.80 ERA in 46.1 innings pitched.

 The Mets unconditionally released Pérez on March 21, 2011, still responsible for the remaining $12 million on his contract.

 Washington Nationals

-On March 23, 2011, the Washington Nationals signed Pérez to a minor league contract.
+On March 25, 2011, Pérez signed a minor league contract with the Washington Nationals.
 Perez chose to join the Nationals because their pitching coordinator, Spin Williams, was his pitching coach with Pittsburgh.
 Pérez was assigned to the Harrisburg Senators of the Class AA Eastern League.
 He was 3-5 and pitched to a 3.09 ERA in 15 starts, but did not receive a promotion.
 Williams suggested to Pérez that he should transition into a relief pitcher.
+He elected free agency following the season on November 2.

 Seattle Mariners

 On January 19, 2012, the Seattle Mariners signed Pérez to a minor league deal with an invitation to spring training.
 The contract contained a $750,000 bonus for making the Mariners 25-man roster and $250,000 in performance incentives.
-Pérez made 22 relief appearances with the Tacoma Rainiers of the Class AAA Pacific Coast League, was 2-2 with a 4.65 ERA, and was promoted to the major league club on June 16 as a reliever.
+Pérez made 22 relief appearances with the Tacoma Rainiers of the Class AAA Pacific Coast League, was 2–2 with a 4.65 ERA, and was promoted to the major league club on June 16 as a reliever.
 In his first month back in the majors since 2010, observers took note of his improved fastball velocity and strikeout-to-walk ratio.
-In 2012, Pérez went 1-3 with a 2.12 ERA with 29.2 innings in 33 games.
+In 2012, Pérez went 1–3 with a 2.12 ERA with 29.2 innings in 33 games.

 On November 3, Pérez signed a one-year, $1.5 million deal with up to $600,000 in performance bonuses.